-Austin Habitat for Humanity offers the dream of affordable homeownership for families and individuals who would have thought it would be impossible.
+Austin Habitat for Humanity offers the dream of affordable homeownership for families and individuals who wouldn’t have thought it would be impossible.
 For nearly 35 years, Austin Habitat for Humanity has been on a mission to end the cycle of poverty housing.
-With over 470 homes built built by staff and community volunteers, this extraordinary non-profit holds true to their belief that everyone deserves a decent, affordable place to live.
-Austin Habitat CEO, Phyllis Snodgrass, digs deeper into the importance of bringing people together to build strong, stable and self-reliant communities.
+With over 470 homes built by staff and community volunteers, this extraordinary non-profit holds true to their belief that everyone deserves a decent, affordable place to live.
+Austin Habitat CEO, Phyllis Snodgrass, digs deeper into the importance of bringing people together to build strong, stable, and self-reliant communities.

 Q. WHAT DROVE YOU TO GET INVOLVED IN YOUR COMMUNITY/ORGANIZATION?

 A: After working for years as a CPA in real estate accounting, I knew I wanted to do something that allowed for more creativity and a stronger connection to the community.
 Where I landed was building a career in non-profit management – specifically work in community development and now in the affordable housing space.
 Leading a non-profit checks all the boxes for me – it allows me to use financial management and critical thinking skills along with creativity and compassion to effect change.
 When the opportunity to lead Austin Habitat for Humanity was presented, I knew I could not pass it up.
 It was the position I had been training for my whole life, without knowing it.

 Q. HOW HAS AUSTIN CHANGED OVER THE YEARS?